Who cares whether we test first, last or in between?

 - Performance Tuning and Repository Manager Integration

-- Killer Use Cases for arquillian
+- Killer Use Cases for arquillian and embedded tests

 - UI and Acceptance Testing